-- an increase of \$26.5 million in employee-related costs; and - an increase of \$19.3 million in depreciation expense due to additional capital expenditures being placed in service.
+- an increase of \$22.9 million in employee-related costs; - an increase of \$16.9 million in depreciation expense due to additional capital expenditures being placed in service; - an increase of \$6.9 million in ad-valorem taxes; - an increase of \$2.2 million in fleet expense; - an increase of \$1.9 million in outside services; and - an increase of \$1.7 million in insurance expense.

-Revenues for the year ended December 31, 2023, include an increase of \$42.9 million associated with KGSS-I, which is offset by an increase of \$27.1 million in amortization and operating expense and \$15.7 million in net interest expense.
+Revenues for the year ended December 31, 2024, include a decrease of \$4.3 million associated with KGSS-I, which is offset by a decrease of \$2.5 million in amortization and operating expense and \$1.7 million in interest expense, net.

-Other Factors Affecting Net Income - Other factors that affect net income for the year ended December 31, 2023, compared with 2022, include an increase of \$13.7 million in other income, net, and an increase of \$37.8 million in interest expense.
-The increase in other income, net, is due primarily to a \$12.0 million increase in the market value of investments associated with our nonqualified employee benefit plans.
-The increase in interest expense is due primarily to interest on our commercial paper, the issuance of \$300 million of 4.250 percent senior notes in August 2022 and \$336 million of 5.486 percent Securitized Utility Tariff Bonds in November 2022, compared with the same period last year.
+Other Factors Affecting Net Income - Other factors that affect net income for the year ended December 31, 2024, compared with 2023, include a decrease of \$2.0 million in other income, net and an increase of \$31.9 million in interest expense, net.
+The decrease in other income, net is due primarily to a \$1.2 million decrease in the gain on investments associated with our nonqualified deferred compensation plans.
+The increase in interest expense is due primarily to the issuance of \$300 million of 5.10 percent senior notes due 2029 in December 2023, the reopening of the 5.10 percent senior notes in August 2024 in which we issued an additional \$250 million, and repayment of \$300 million of 3.61 percent senior notes due February 2024 and \$473 million of 1.10 percent senior notes due March 2024 upon maturity with commercial paper.

 EDIT - The return of EDIT to our customers is not expected to have a material impact on earnings, as any reduction or credit in rates is offset by a reduction in income tax expense.
-During the years ended December 31, 2023 and 2022, we credited income tax expense \$22.4 million and \$18.0 million, respectively, for the amortization of the regulatory liability associated with EDIT that was returned to customers.
+During the years ended December 31, 2024 and 2023, we credited income tax expense \$25.7 million and \$22.4 million, respectively, for the amortization of the regulatory liability associated with EDIT that was embedded in base rates.

-Capital Expenditures and Asset Removal Costs - Our capital expenditures program includes expenditures for pipeline integrity, extending service to new areas, increasing system capabilities, pipeline replacements, automated meter reading, government-mandated pipeline relocations, fleet, facilities, IT assets, and cybersecurity.
+Capital Expenditures and Asset Removal Costs - Our capital expenditures program includes expenditures for pipeline integrity, extending service to new areas, reinforcing and increasing system capabilities, pipeline replacements, automated meter reading, government-mandated pipeline relocations, fleet, facilities, IT assets, and cybersecurity.
 It is our practice to maintain and upgrade our infrastructure, facilities and systems to ensure safe, reliable, and efficient operations.
 Asset removal costs include expenditures associated with the replacement or retirement of long-lived assets that result from the construction, development and/or normal use of our assets, primarily our pipeline assets.

-Capital expenditures and asset removal costs increased \$72.2 million for 2023, compared with 2022, due primarily to expenditures for system integrity and extension of service to new areas.
-Our capital expenditures and asset removal costs are expected to be approximately \$750 million for 2024.
-While we did not experience a significant impact to our capital expenditure program during the year ended December 31, 2023, our future capital expenditure activity is dependent on a number of factors, including economic conditions and our supply chains for contract labor, materials and supplies.
+Capital expenditures and asset removal costs increased \$33.4 million for 2024, compared with 2023, due primarily to expenditures for system integrity and extension of service to new areas.
+Our capital expenditures and asset removal costs are expected to be approximately \$750 million for 2025.
+While we did not experience a significant impact to our capital expenditure program during the year ended December 31, 2024, our future capital expenditure activity is dependent on a number of factors, including economic conditions and our supply chains for contract labor, materials and supplies.